c4arl0s/RysGitTutorial/README.md

 ![Screen Shot 2020-06-20 at 19 23 27](https://user-images.githubusercontent.com/24994818/85214018-97cd4800-b32b-11ea-91b8-35491a0ab6e6.png)

 # 	* [Conclusion](https://github.com/c4arl0s/RysGitTutorial#rysgittutorial)

+Using the integrator workflow, our private development process largely remains the same **(Develop a feature branch, merge it into master, and publish it).
+But, we have addedan additional task: incorporating changes from third-party contributors.
+Luckily, this does not required any new skills - just access to a few more remotes repositories.

+While this setup forces us to keep track of more remotes, it also makes it much, much easier to work with a large number of developers.
+You will never have to worry about security using an integrator workflow because you will still be the only one with access to the "official" repository.

+There is also an interesting side-effect to this kind of security.
+By giving each developer their own public repository, the navigator workflow creates a more stable deelopment environment for open source software projects.
+Should the lead developer stop maintaning the "official" repository, any of the other participants could take over by simply designating ther public repository as the new "official" project.
+This is part of what makes Git **distributed** version control system: **There is no single central repository that Git forces everyone to rely upon.

 # 11. [Patch Workflows](https://github.com/c4arl0s/RysGitTutorial#rysgittutorial)
 # 	* [Change the Pink Page (Mary)](https://github.com/c4arl0s/RysGitTutorial#rysgittutorial)
 # 	* [Create a Patch](https://github.com/c4arl0s/RysGitTutorial#rysgittutorial)